SUMMARY OF CHANGES

 TAX ON OVERTIME:

 Only the "premium" portion of overtime pay (the amount above the standard hourly rate) required by the Fair Labor Standards Act (FLSA) is eligible for the deduction.
-This excludes overtime compensation for certain workers and state-mandated overtime laws like California's.

 This deduction phases out for individuals with modified adjusted gross income over $150,000 ($300,000 for joint filers).
 Federal payroll taxes (Social Security and Medicare) and state and local taxes (if applicable) still apply to overtime pay.
 Only Federal tax withholding applies.